Darren Hayes: Early life and education

 At school, Hayes was bullied and physically and verbally abused.
 He described himself as "a big-hearted, emotional, and excitable" teenager, with an obsession for Star Wars and E.T.
-Hayes ' father was an alcoholic, and regularly subjected Hayes and his mother to violence.

 In late 1987, he got the chance to see his hero Michael Jackson performing live in Brisbane as part of the Bad Tour.
 He credits this as encouraging him to pursue a career in entertainment.
 His other acknowledged influences are Stevie Nicks, Madonna, Peter Gabriel, Kate Bush, Annie Lennox, Prince and Marvin Gaye, and he has cited U2's "With or Without You" as the most touching song he has ever heard.